PAIR-code/lit/documentation/api.md

 Where the output is a list of lists: a set of generated examples for each input.
-For convenience, there is also a `generate()` method which takes a single example and returns a single list; we provide the more general `generate_all()` API to support model-based generators (such as backtranslation) which benefit from batched requests.
+For convenience, there is also a `generate()` method which takes a single example and returns a single list; we provide the more general `generate_all()` API to support model-based generators (such as back-translation) which benefit from batched requests.

 As with other interpreter components, a generator can take custom arguments